 2 indicted, accused of cyberbullying 18-year-old to suicide

-Villagomez and his girlfriend Karinthya Sanchez Romero have been indicted on charges arising from the cyberbullying o... .
-This undated photo provided by the Texas City Police Department shows Karinthya Sanchez Romero.
+A Texas man and his girlfriend have been indicted on charges arising from the cyberbullying of the man's ex-girlfriend until her suicide.

 Comments